John Foulds: Personal life

 John Foulds was only 21 when he married librarian Dora Woodcock in 1902.
 She was seven years his senior and the daughter of a Yorkshire-born bookseller who had settled in Llandudno.
 Their son Michael Raymond was born in Manchester in 1911.

-Foulds met his musical soul mate Maud MacCarthy in 1915 after moving to London.
-She was married to William Mann with whom she had a daughter Joan, born in 1913.
+Foulds met his musical soul mate Maud MacCarthy in 1915, after moving to London.
+She was married to William Mann, with whom she had a daughter Joan, born in 1913.

 According to Malcolm MacDonald's account, both were in unhappy marriages and it was love at first sight.
 Rather than enter into a clandestine affair, they laid the matter before their respective spouses.
-The two couples met together and agreed amicably on the divorces which would allow John and Maud to marry, though they did not in fact do so until 1932.
+The two couples met together and agreed amicably on the divorces that would allow John and Maud to marry, though they did not in fact do so until 1932.
 They were to have two children: John Patrick born in 1916 and a daughter Marybride (later Marybride Watt) in 1922.